 Fax: (919) 515-7855

 The College of Sciences offers programs for students interested in working side-by-side with world-class faculty to address the grand challenges of our time, particularly those related to health, energy, safety and security, and the environment.
-The college’s programs of study and research are offered at both the undergraduate and graduate levels and lead to many career opportunities.
-In addition, the college provides core science, statistical and mathematical education support for the entire university.
+The College’s programs of study and research are offered at both the undergraduate and graduate levels and lead to many career opportunities.
+In addition, the college provides core science, statistical and mathematical education support for the entire University.
 The college consists of six academic departments: Biological Sciences, Chemistry, Mathematics, Physics, Statistics, and Marine, Earth and Atmospheric Sciences.
-The Center for Research in Scientific Computation, the Center for Quantitative Sciences in Biomedicine, the Bioinformatics Research Center, the State Climate Office, the Center for Marine Sciences and Technology, and the W.M.
+The Science House, the Center for Research in Scientific Computation, the Center for Quantitative Sciences in Biomedicine, the Bioinformatics Research Center, the State Climate Office, the Center for Marine Sciences and Technology and the W.M.
 Keck Center for Behavioral Biology are also associated with the college.

 The college offers undergraduate programs of study leading to a Bachelor of Science degree with majors in biological sciences, chemistry, genetics, geology, marine sciences, mathematics, applied mathematics, meteorology, microbiology, natural resources, physics, statistics and zoology and to a Bachelor of Arts degree with majors in biological sciences, chemistry and physics.
 In some programs, students may choose to highlight their studies with concentrations in compatible disciplines, for example, a financial mathematics concentration in applied mathematics, a marine and coastal resources concentration in a natural resources curriculum, or a human biology concentration in biological sciences.